Prancer (film): Critical reception

-The film's young lead actress, Rebecca Harrell, garnered a nomination for a Young Artist Award for Best Young Actress Starring in a Motion Picture for her performance, but lost to Winona Ryder for her role in Great Balls of Fire!.
+The film's young lead actress, Rebecca Harrell, garnered a nomination for a Young Artist Award for Best Young Actress Starring in a Motion Picture for her performance, but lost to 17-year-old Winona Ryder for her role in Great Balls of Fire!.
 Movie critic Roger Ebert highlighted Harrell's performance, saying:

 And what really redeems the movie, taking it out of the category of kiddie picture and giving it a heart and gumption, is the performance by a young actress named Rebecca Harrell, as Jessica.
 She's something.
 She has a troublemaker's look in her eye, and a round, pixie face that's filled with mischief.
 And she's smart -- a plucky schemer who figures out things for herself and isn't afraid to act on her convictions.

 Home media

 The film was released on DVD by MGM Home Video with several re-packagings in 2003 and 2004, and a newer release on October 7, 2014.